 Hydroxychloroquine (Plaquenil) is considered a disease-modifying anti-rheumatic drug (DMARD), because it can decrease the pain and swelling of arthritis, and it may prevent joint damage and reduce the risk of long-term disability.

 Hydroxychloroquine is in a class of medications that was first used to prevent and treat malaria.
-Today it is used to treat rheumatoid arthritis, some symptoms of lupus, juvenile rheumatoid arthritis, and other autoimmune diseases, though these diseases are not caused by malaria parasites.
+Today it is used to treat rheumatoid arthritis, some symptoms of lupus, childhood arthritis (or juvenile idiopathic arthritis) and other autoimmune diseases.

 It is not clear why hydroxychloroquine is effective at treating autoimmune diseases.
 It is believed that hydroxychloroquine interferes with communication of cells in the immune system.

 Hydroxychloroquine generally is given to adults in doses of 200 mg or 400 mg per day.
 In some cases, higher doses can be used.

 Symptoms can start to improve in one to two months, but it may take up to six months before full benefits of this medication are experienced.

 Hydroxychloroquine typically is very well tolerated, and serious side effects are rare.
 The most common side effects are nausea and diarrhea, which often improve with time or by taking the medication with food.
 Less common side effects include skin rashes, changes in skin pigment (such as darkening or dark spots), hair changes (bleaching or thinning of hair) and muscle weakness.